 If you have an interest in amphibians and reptiles, this site will provides you with information about our local voluntary group which works with and for this enigmatic group of species in the region.
 In addition this site aims to tell you about the work we do and how to join in if you wish to pursue your interest.

 If you are interested in reptile and amphibian conservation in Yorkshire why not become an active Yorkshire ARG member?
 Throughout the year we require help with activities of varying scale ranging from site monitoring for amphibians and reptiles, amphibian reintroductions to amphibian swabbing to contribute to national programmes aimed at determining the extent of amphibian disease in the UK.
 There is no minimum commitment required, however, the more YOU put in the more the amphibians and reptiles of Yorkshire will benefit.

 Without volunteers most conservation organisations would not exist!
-Yorkshire ARG is no exception, therefore if you too want to unleash the hidden herpetologist within why not join the ARG and help conserve a group of declining British species.
+Yorkshire ARG (YARG) is no exception, therefore if you too want to unleash the hidden herpetologist within why not join the ARG and help conserve a group of declining British species.
+Our Constitution is attached.

 How to join

 It's simple!
 Download the membership forms, fill them in and follow the instructions.

 Membership of Yorkshire ARG is just £5 per year which goes directly towards the work of the group and the conservation of amphibians and reptiles.

 Just an update on the Gallows Hill Nature reserve area new ponds creation works which has been assisted by a donation from YARG and ARG UK 100% fund.

 Two ponds have now been now dug and lined with bentomat, in an area adjacent to the existing pond along with a pond dipping platform to allow people to enjoy pond dipping and other wildlife activities.
 Material which was unearthed during the pond creation has been used to make a large hibernaculum too which was covered with soil. .